-Frozen The Musical in London's West End has been postponed until 2021.
+Frozen The Musical in London’s West End has confirmed its opening plans for summer 2021.

-The new London production was due to begin preview performances at London’s Theatre Royal Drury Lane on October 30 ahead of an official opening date of November 11.
+The new London production was originally due to begin preview performances at London’s Theatre Royal Drury Lane on October 2020.

-It was previously revealed that Samantha Barks will take up the leading role as ice queen Elsa while Stephanie McKeon will appear as sister princess Anna.
+Disney previously revealed its full cast for Frozen in London with Samantha Barks taking up the leading role as ice queen Elsa while Stephanie McKeon will appear as sister princess Anna.

 Meanwhile, it’s been revealed the London version of the 2013 animated film’s stage adaption will feature a number of changes from the original Broadway production, including new song I Can’t Lose You performed by Elsa and Anna.

 Over in the States, Disney recently announced that the Broadway production of Frozen would not re-open once restrictions ease, with all New York theatres closed until at least September.

 Frozen had been running alongside its sister Disney productions The Lion King and Aladdin on Broadway since 2018.

 Frozen features music and lyrics by husband and wife team Kristen Anderson-Lopez and Robert Lopez who wrote both the original songs for the film and more than 10 new songs for the Broadway show.